StarBobis/MMT-Blender-Plugin/README.md

 Special version of 3Dmigoto blender plugin originally forked from https://github.com/DarkStarSword/3d-fixes.
 And modify some code to better meets our needs, mainly developed for MMT-Community(MigotoModTool).

+# Notice
+1,These scripts is just developed for fun and keep changing with time, so there will not be a released version of it.

+2,These scripts is copied or learned from other author, I just merge them together and add some modify to let it work better.

+3,How to use?

+Pack MMT folder into MMT.zip and install it from your blender's preferences menu.

+4,Files in References may directly copied from other's work and credit to their repo and only used as a reference, and also some tutorials or documents in there, it keep change with development, so don't be suprised if things disappear suddenly.

 # Develop Environment
 - OS: Windows 11 Pro
 - IDE: Pycharm Community 2023.3